 If the new faculty member’s understanding is in conflict with the written regulations, or if customary practice seems to deviate from them, then the faculty member should, before accepting reappointment, clarify the situation with the department chair, with documentation in the form of a letter from the chair or a letter of understanding from the faculty member to the chair.

-In some institutions, beginning composition teachers have been required to shoulder inappropriate or excessive administrative responsibility.
-Administrative responsibility is “inappropriate or excessive” when it interferes with the young faculty member’s ability to fulfill other requirements for reappointment, raises, promotion, or tenure, or when it places the candidate in conflicting relationships with senior faculty who will participate in decisions about such matters.
+In some institutions, beginning composition faculty are required to shoulder inappropriate or excessive administrative responsibility.
+Administrative responsibility is “inappropriate or excessive” when it interferes with the new faculty member’s ability to fulfill other requirements for reappointment, raises, promotion, or tenure, or when it places the candidate in conflicting relationships with senior faculty who will participate in decisions about such matters.
 For example, a junior faculty member in composition may be required to supervise the work of other, more senior faculty members who will participate directly in decisions about his/her reappointment, promotion, or tenure.
 The administrative and teaching burden of the position may be so heavy as to prevent the candidate from fulfilling requirements for scholarly work.
-Where a position does involve administrative responsibilities, a new faculty member should have a clear understanding, documented in writing, of how such administrative work will figure in evaluations.

 Reappointment, Promotion, Permanent Status

-Candidates should keep a record of what procedures are followed throughout the promotion and/or tenure process, including steps taken by both the candidate and the institution.
-The timing, sequence, and manner in which procedures are followed may be of considerable importance in case of an appeal of an unfavorable decision.
-If the candidate feels that an unfair decision has been made, then he/she should appeal through channels, carefully following the appeal procedures required by the written rules of the institution.
+Candidates for tenure and promotion should keep a record of what procedures are followed throughout the promotion and/or tenure process.
+The timing, sequence, and manner in which procedures are followed may be of importance in case of an unfavorable decision.
+If the candidate feels that an unfair decision has been made, then he or she should appeal through channels, carefully following the appeal procedures required by the written rules of the institution.

 Professionalism and Collegiality

 Every institution strives for a spirit of collegiality, and junior faculty members should respect and practice collegiality while advancing their own careers and protecting their own interests.
-Balancing individual career interests with the goals and interests of the institution presents a challenge; meeting this challenge is a fundamental requirement of professionalism.
+Still, institutions should be aware of racial, regional, gender, and ableist bias embedded in the notion of “collegiality” and should resist using it as an implicit criterion in faculty review processes.
 All discussions and written communications on issues of evaluation and personal advancement should be professional, objective, and dispassionate.